thomasloven/lovelace-slider-entity-row/README.md

 slider-entity-row
 =================

-Add a slider to adjust brightness of lights, volume of media players or position of covers in lovelace entity cards
+Add a slider to adjust brightness of lights, volume of media players, position of covers and speed of fans in lovelace entity cards

 ![slider-entity-row](https://user-images.githubusercontent.com/1299821/48869222-b6303200-eddc-11e8-8b8c-7b4a9601df7a.png)